bminixhofer/nlprule/README.md

 __Bonus: Analyze text with the `tokenizer`:__

-NLPRule does rule and dictionary-based part-of-speech tagging and lemmatization as well as chunking with a model ported from [OpenNLP](https://opennlp.apache.org/).
-It is not as fancy as spaCy but could be useful anyway, and had to be done anyway to apply the rules so I thought I might as well add a public API:
+NLPRule does rule + dictionary-based part-of-speech tagging and lemmatization as well as chunking with a model ported from [OpenNLP](https://opennlp.apache.org/).
+It's not as fancy as spaCy but could be faster and had to be done anyway to apply the rules so I thought I might as well add a public API:

 ```python
 tokens = tokenizer.tokenize_sentence("She was not been here since Monday.")